Does Flaxseed Go Bad? Tips For Storing & Using This Valuable Super Food

 How Long Does Flaxseed Last?

 The printed-on expiration date for most whole flaxseed you’ll find at the store is between one and two years from the date of packaging.
 For meals, it tends to be less than a year.
-With proper storage, it is possible to extend the life of your flaxseed well past these dates.
+With proper storage, it’s possible to extend the life of your flaxseed well past these dates.

-How to Store Flaxseed to Prolong Its Shelf Life
+Expert Tip: How to Store Flaxseed to Prolong Its Shelf Life

-Once you have your precious flaxseeds home, you’ll want to take some additional steps to prolong their shelf life and avoid spoilage, especially once you have opened the package.
-(And if you are suddenly worried that you may be storing all your food in the wrong place, here is a nifty food storage chart that can help you out.)
+Once you have your precious flaxseeds home, you’ll want to take some additional steps to prolong their shelf life and avoid spoilage, especially once you’ve opened the package.

 In the Pantry